Who can apply

 Qualification

-The Localism Act 2011 provided local authorities with greater freedom to manage their own waiting lists and decide who qualifies for access to their housing register and ensure homes to the people who genuinely need them. .
+The Localism Act 2011 provided local authorities with greater freedom to manage their own waiting lists and decide who qualifies for access to their housing register and ensure homes are allocated to the people who genuinely need them. .

 North Yorkshire Home Choice Housing (NYHC) Allocations Policy sets out the criteria for those persons who may qualify for the housing register.